Ghatkopar

-Ghatkopar (Pronunciation: [ɡʱaːʈkopəɾ]) is a suburb in eastern Mumbai.
-The area is served by the railway station on the Central Line of the Mumbai Suburban Railway and the metro station on Line 1 of the Mumbai Metro.
-The eastern part has a large Gujarati population.
+Ghatkopar (Pronunciation: [ɡʱaːʈkopəɾ]) is a suburb in eastern Mumbai, close to which, the City's International Airport is located.
+The area is located on the Western corner of the Western Ghats and marks the beginning of the Ghats from Mumbai side.
+It is served by the railway station on the Central Line of the Mumbai Suburban Railway and the metro station on Line 1 of the Mumbai Ghatkopar have a large Marathi population.

 History

 Ghatkopar in the 1920s was a village ringed by creeks and salt pans.
 It was administered by a municipal council led by a Collector of the Suburban District.
 It became part of Greater Bombay in 1945.

 There are many interpretations to how Ghatkopar got its name.
-Some say it refers to the hill range tapering off at Thane, "Ghat ke oopar", which roughly means "on top of hill".
+Some say it refers to the hill range tapering off at Thane, "Ghat ke upar", which roughly means "on top of hill".
 Others believe the name is derived from the Marathi word for "corner" of the Western Ghats- "Kopara", therefore, Ghat-kopara.

 The names given to roads in Ghatkopar offer an interesting peek into its recent history.
 It has roads like Nowrojee Lane for Nowrojee Sheth, Cama Lane after Lady Cama, Hingwala Lane after a family dealing with asafoetida.
+Khetani chowk named after Durlabhji Keshavji Khetani a renowned industrialist and philanthropist whose descendants still live in Ghatkopar.